sptrakesh/mongo-service/README.md

 updated with the information contained in it.
 This is a *merge* operation where only the fields specified in the `update` are set on the candidate document(s).
 A version history document is created for each updated document.

+If the input `filter` sub-document has an `_id` property, and is of type BSON Object Id, then a single document update is made.

 #### Delete
 The `document` represents the *query* to execute to find the candidate documents